-David also wrote the Royal Scottish Geographical Society's "Exploring New Frontiers - A guide to planning expeditions and team research projects in the field".
+I also wrote the Royal Scottish Geographical Society's "Exploring New Frontiers - A guide to planning expeditions and team research projects in the field".
 It was written with expeditions doing fieldwork in mind, but much of the content will be of assistance to any type of expedition.
 It has been updated and republished and it is available here as a book (£3.99 to cover expenses) or as a download (£3).

 Chapter 1: The first sections of Chapter 1 are aimed at helping someone, who's at the early stages of their thinking, to understand what expeditions are and what they might achieve.
 The chapter looks at what sort of science an expedition might tackle, where project ideas might come from, the importance of having a clear aim and supporting objectives, and what you need to consider when assembling a team.

-Chapter 2: This chapter has the nitty gritty of how to go about bringing the expedition to fruition, and includes sections on fundraising, reconnaissance, training, equipment, health and safety, and linking with the host country.
+Chapter 2: this chapter has the nitty gritty of how to go about bringing the expedition to fruition, and includes sections on fundraising, reconnaissance, training, equipment, health and safety, and linking with the host country.

-Chapter 3: This chapter has some considerations on operating in the field, including conduct in the foreign country, data gathering, building links with host communities, and a section on the importance of having a pessimist on the team!
+Chapter 3: this chapter has some considerations on operating in the field, including conduct in the foreign country, data gathering, building links with host communities, and a section on the importance of having a pessimist on the team!

-Chapter 4: This deals with what you need to do post-expedition, including how you document your expedition for the benefit of others, and share the experience generally.
+Chapter 4: this deals with what you need to do post-expedition, including how you document your expedition for the benefit of others, and share the experience generally.

 Chapter 5: Further sources of information.

-David was the main expedition planning speaker
+I was the main expedition planning speaker

 at the Royal Geographical Society's expedition planning seminar

 where the guide was launched.
 For more help